esl/MongooseIM/doc/user-guide/push-notifications/Push-notifications-client-side.md

     more information please refer to _APNS_ documentation.
   * `silent` - if set to `true`, all notifications will be "silent".
 This means that only the data payload will be send to the push notifications provider with no notification.
-The data payload will contain all notification fields as defined in [XEP-0357].
+The data payload will contain all notification fields as defined in [XEP-0357: Push Notifications][XEP-0357].
   * `priority` — which may be either `normal` or `high`, and if not given, defaults to `normal`.
     This value will set the push notification priority.
 Please refer to FCM / APNS documentation for more details on those values.